Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: Agglomerative algorithms with dynamic programming

 \subsection{Linkage-based merge functions}

 We now define three infinite families of merge functions and provide sample complexity bounds for these families with any fixed but arbitrary pruning function.
 The families $\mathcal{A}_1$ and $\mathcal{A}_3$ consist of merge functions $\merge(A,B)$ that depend on the minimum and maximum of all pairwise distances between $A$ and $B$.
-The second family, denoted by $\mathcal{A}_2$, is a richer class which depends on all pairwise distances.
+The second family, denoted by $\mathcal{A}_2$, depends on all pairwise distances between $A$ and $B$.
 All classes are parameterized by a single value $\alpha$.